dit-x/us-wildfire-test/README.md

 cp -r ~/.kaggle .
 docker compose up --build -d
 ```
-when all is set up, see the running application on local browser using:
+When all is set up, see the running application on a local browser using:
 ``` shell
 http://localhost:8502/
 ```